KevinMelilloIEEE/gam-script/README.md

 - change to the gam-script directory, usually ~/gam-script
 - run ./init to create the initial data directories, modify your ~/.bashrc file, and then restart your shell

+To update your local version with changes that are in the MASTER REPOSITORY

+  git pull --rebase origin master